maeneak/ToneGen/README.md

 - Configure frequency, waveform, and duration for each tone in the sequence
 - Real-time playback with smoothing envelopes to avoid audible clicks
+- Global ADSR envelope controls (attack, decay, sustain, release) for smoother tone articulation
-- Optional effects: convolution reverb with adjustable mix and tempo-agnostic delay with mix/time/feedback controls
+- Optional effects: tone-shaping filter (type, cutoff, resonance), convolution reverb with adjustable mix, and tempo-agnostic delay with mix/time/feedback controls
 - Offline rendering to a WAV file that matches the live preview
 - Input validation and helpful status messaging to guide the user